Joseph Drown Foundation

 Board of Directors

-Wendy Wachtell - Chair of the Board
+Wendy Wachtell - Executive Chair

 Member, Investment Committee and Compensation Committee